Wellness Library.

 Take a Deep Breath

 Did you know that extending your exhales so that they are a little longer than your inhales can help you relax?
-Try it and let us know how it goes for you.
-The breath bubble above was designed with the following counts in mind:

 • 10-Minute Meditation For Depression